 Thomas Chandler, Dean

-In philanthropy, friends and donors to the Arnold School have contributed more than $42 million to scholarships, professorships and programs over the recent Carolina Promise five-year campaign.
+In philanthropy, friends and donors to the Arnold School have contributed more than $42 million to scholarships, professorships and programs over the Carolina Promise five-year campaign.
 In 2015, the Arnolds—the same couple who gifted $10 million in 2000—pledged an additional $7 million to create the Gerry Sue and Norman J. Arnold Institute on Aging.
-The new institute will support a broad range of center-level activities leveraged with funding, such as that of the National Institutes of Health, to address issues, such as childhood obesity prevention, nutrition and food safety, stroke recovery and dementia, that affect our most vulnerable populations—children and the elderly.
+The new institute supports a broad range of center-level activities leveraged with funding, such as that of the National Institutes of Health, to address issues, such as childhood obesity prevention, nutrition and food safety, stroke recovery and dementia, that affect our most vulnerable populations—children and the elderly.

 All faculty mentor students inside and outside the classroom, engaging them in nearly every aspect of their work--work that makes a major impact on public health, locally and globally.